-Markups allow you to annotate screenshots of the digital twin by using built-in drawing tools such as text, arrows, and shapes.
+Markups allow you to annotate screenshots of a 3D digital twin by using built-in drawing tools such as text, arrows, and shapes.
 Markups are a great way to clarify issues and annotations in SiteView.

 Markups are organized within annotation groups, which are folders that contain annotations, forms, and other markups related to the same issue.
 To add markups, make sure there is an annotation group available.
-Annotation groups will be listed in the Annotations menu on the left of the SiteView window.
+Annotation groups will be listed in the Annotations Widget in SiteView.

 Add Annotation Group